The Availability of Treatment

 Getting Help for a Substance Abuse Issue

 At the current moment, telemedicine programs are far and few in between, especially when it comes to substance abuse treatment.
 Over time, the benefits of telehealth will prove and test the effectiveness, but for now, the barriers of entry both on the patient side and provider side will limit the availability of telemedicine care.
-Although, once telemedicine becomes more mainstream, it will not be a means to replace drug and alcohol rehabs.
-Telemedicine cannot compete with a comprehensive residential, inpatient, PHP, or IOP treatment program. but it can help maintain an established relationship between healthcare providers and their patients.
-It can also be a final option for individuals in remote rural areas or people who cannot leave their family or work.

 At Coalition Recovery™ our drug rehab customizes a program for each individual client, often incorporating medication-assisted detox services that progress into drug treatment programs and finally aftercare that extends our care far beyond treatment.
 Our multidisciplinary approach to addiction treatment includes care for co-occurring disorders as well as family therapy.
 Contact us now to learn about admissions from one of our addiction specialists.
 They can help walk you through our available options and choose a path that best fits your needs.